One of the most popular mountain areas in Norway, surrounding and encompassing the impressive Rondane Mountains, was made a national park in 1962.

 Rondvassbu is an extremely popular cabin, and the perfect starting point for your mountain adventures with tempting peaks in all directions.

 The cabin is located at the south end of Lake Rondevatnet.
-Svartnuten Peak towers behind the cabin, and behind it lie a string of peaks - Vinjeronden, Storronden and the highest of them all, Rondslottet (2,178 metres above sea level).
+Svartnuten Peak towers behind the cabin, and behind it lie a string of peaks - Vinjeronden, Storronden and the highest of them all, Rondslottet (2,178 meters above sea level).

 Rondvassbu is the largest cabin in Rondane belonging to the Norwegian Trekking Association (DNT).
 It was built in 1903 and bought by DNT in 1929.
 Since then, it has been expanded and remodelled several times.

 Kvitskriuprestein is an example of a form of erosion that is very rare in Northern Europe.
 With the exception of some minor pyramids in some of the tributory valleys of Gudbrandsdalen, there is nothing comparable this side of the Alps.

 The compact white moraine soil, left over from an earlier Ice Age, is hard as concrete when dry, but easily washed away by rain and flooding creeks.
 The rocks on the top of the pillars have protected them while the rain washed away the surrounding soil.

 Other conditions for the creation of these enormous pillars are a steep hillside and desert-like precipitation, preferably as heavy showers.

 The formation of "the priests" is a continuing process which calls for protection.
 The pillars grow slowly, topple over and are replaced by new ones.
 From a distance, the white pyramids topped by the dark rock hats remind you of a group of priests, hence the name.